-vi.
+iv.
 Concrete Footpath Paving

-A 1.5m wide concrete footpath, including access ramps at all intersections, must be provided on one side of all proposed roads in accordance with the DCP and the above documents; with the exception of proposed roads one and five, which must be provided with a 1.5m wide concrete footpath, including access ramps at all intersections, on both sides.
+A 1.5m wide concrete footpath, including access ramps at all intersections, must be provided on one side of all proposed roads in accordance with the DCP and the above documents.

-vii.
+v.
 Gutter Crossings

 Gutter crossings to each of the proposed new allotments are required.